 What will family members do during the Family Program?

 Family members will also have their own orientation programs in June and July, which will run concurrently with the student program.
 This program is a fabulous opportunity for family members to get an introduction to what their student will experience at ECU.
 The registration fee for family members is $85 for the first family member and $30 for each family member.
 There is no orientation fee for children under the age of 17; however, meals are not included and no child care will be provided.

 Will there be a cost for the New Student Orientation program?

 Yes, the summer orientation fee covers the cost for materials, activities, ECU 1 Card, entertainment, receptions, and four meals.
 The cost of the student is $100.00.
-Students choosing to stay on campus during June and July will pay an additional fee that will cover housing and linens.

 Do I need to take a placement test?